Aaron-McKee/Quiddity/README.md

 This project was built using React, Sass, HTML, JSX, Rest API, Node JS, Express and MongoDB with JWT and Stripe integration.
-It is an freelance outsourcing web application.
+It is a market-place outsourcing web application.

 Prerequisites  - Check package.json for full list: